Jayme is a writer and artist from Oklahoma who has survived 9 consecutive years of gardening wins and fails.

-It is the state butterfly of Kentucky, but is plentiful in the Sooner State as well.
-It is very similar to the monarch, but can be distinguished a the black line running across its wings.
+It is the state butterfly of Kentucky but is plentiful in the Sooner State as well.
+It is very similar to the monarch but can be distinguished by a black line running across its wings.
 It is also much smaller than a monarch.

 Limenitis arthemis astyanax

 The Red-Spotted Purple is velvety black with iridescent blue on its wings.
 It has a series of tiny red dots on the outer edges of the wings.
-This eccentric coloration, 4 -nch wing span and elegant shape make the red-spotted purple one of the most beautiful butterflies to be seen in Oklahoma.
+The eccentric coloration, 4-inch wingspan, and elegant shape make the red-spotted purple one of the most beautiful butterflies to be seen in Oklahoma.